JHU-PL-Lab/www-pl/ocaml/lecture.md

    - a **module** is a larger level of program abstraction, think functional components or library.
    - e.g. Java package, Python module, C directory, etc
    - *something* is needed for all but very small programs: imagine a file system without directories/folders as an analogy to a PL without modules
-   - We are not going to study the theory of modules later in the course so will cover a bit more about the principles now
+   - We are not going to study the theory of modules later in the course so will cover some of the principles now

 #### General principles of modules
   - Modules have names they can be referenced by